 Tracey will be sharing her adventure with fans around the world through regular social media and website updates, as well as sending back footage for a National Geographic documentary, thanks to Inmarsat’s satellite communications.

 She will be shadowed by a small support crew travelling behind her in a light modern aircraft, who will be recording her flight across three continents to help keep history alive and inspire a new generation of aviation enthusiasts.

 Regular rushes from the cameraman, as well as from the cockpit and wings of Tracey’s biplane, will be delivered to Leopard Studios in the UK via Livewire Digital’s M-Link solution and sent over Inmarsat’s award-winning satellite network using its reliable BGAN HDR streaming service.

-Because Inmarsat’s satellite network is global it can support communication efforts, no matter how remote the location.
-Each time the plane landed all the team needed to do was connect a laptop to the highly compact and lightweight BGAN Explorer 710 terminal, supplied by Cobham SATCOM, to receive simultaneous voice and broadband services, within a matter of minutes.
+As soon as the plane lands all the team needs to do is connect a laptop to the highly compact and lightweight BGAN Explorer 710 terminal, supplied by Cobham SATCOM, to receive simultaneous voice and broadband services, within a matter of minutes.